-If a WidePoint NFI PKI certificate is revoked because of suspicion of private key compromise, the following additional requirements apply in addition to requirements specified above.

-The WidePoint NFI PKI issues new WidePoint NFI PKI CRLs with date of compromise and notifies, through website posting, any relying parties that download the WidePoint NFI PKI CRL that a certificate has been revoked because of key compromise, and the date that the suspected compromise occurred.
+If a WidePoint NFI PKI certificate is revoked because of suspicion of private key compromise, then the WidePoint NFI PKI issues new WidePoint NFI PKI CRLs with date of compromise and notifies, through website posting, any relying parties which download the WidePoint NFI PKI CRL that a certificate has been revoked because of key compromise, and the date that the suspected compromise occurred.

-If the compromised certificate was a WidePoint NFI PKI RA certificate, the WidePoint NFI PKI RA revalidates any Subscriber certificates validated after the date of the suspected compromise, and revokes any certificates not revalidated.
+If the compromised certificate was a WidePoint NFI PKI RA certificate, then the WidePoint NFI PKI RA revalidates any Subscriber certificates validated after the date of the suspected compromise, and revokes any certificates not revalidated.